Journey's End (1930 film): Plot

-On the eve of a battle in 1918, a new officer, Second Lieutenant Raleigh (David Manners), joins Captain Stanhope's (Colin Clive) company in the British trench lines in France.
+On the eve of a battle in 1918, a new officer, Second Lieutenant Raleigh, joins Captain Stanhope's company in the British trench lines in France.
 The two men knew each other at school: the younger Raleigh hero-worshipping Stanhope, while Stanhope has come to love Raleigh's sister.
 But the Stanhope whom Raleigh encounters now is a changed man who, after three years at the front, has turned to drink and seems close to a breakdown.

 Stanhope is terrified that Raleigh will betray his decline to his sister, whom he hopes to marry after the war.
-An older officer, the avuncular Lieutenant Osborne (Ian Maclaren), desperately tries to keep Stanhope from cracking.
+An older officer, the avuncular Lieutenant Osborne, desperately tries to keep Stanhope from cracking.
 Osborne and Raleigh are selected to lead a raiding party on the German trenches where a number of the raiders are killed, including Osborne.
 Later, when Raleigh, too, is mortally wounded, Stanhope faces a desperate time as, grief-stricken and without close friends, he prepares to face another furious enemy attack.